 If you’d like to learn more about some of the herbs that have been used for healing for centuries, click on the image below to get a FREE copy of my ebook, Medicinal Herbs from the Bible!

-If you want help with cancer and immunity…
+Herbal teas may help with cancer and immunity…

 Many good animal studies prove that green tea (specifically EGCG a polyphenol in green tea) can help slow down the growth of many cancers, including challenging ones like pancreatic cancer.
 Angiogenesis is impacted in a positive way (retreats).
 It’s just impressive!
 If you have chronic infections or cancer, talk to your oncologist about taking this because timing is important if you’re on chemo.
 But it’s number one on my list for both prevention and potential treatment.
 Get organic green tea, of course.